-If you live in a warmer climate, you should plant your fig tree outdoors when possible.
-Plant the fig tree in a sunny location with well-draining soil.
+If you live in a warmer climate, plant the fig tree in a sunny location with well-draining soil.

 There are no pH requirements for the soil because figs seem to be able to adapt and thrive in most soil settings.

 Dig a hole deep enough for the roots to comfortably sit inside of it and cover with soil.
 Be sure to tuck the soil around the base of the tree to deter air from getting to the roots.

 Keep in mind, fig trees have deep roots.
 Be sure to consider this when planting near structures or other trees.

 It’s recommended to put at least 20 feet of space between fig trees and other structures or plants.

 How to Care for Figs

 Figs are the type of tree you toss in the ground or a pot, provide basic care, and they love you.
 They’ll produce quality fruit and not be picky about it.

 Which is why I love my fig trees.
 If you’re looking for a tree that will give you something without expecting much in return, figs are it.